cs-4241-2024/a2-shortstack/README.md

 1. Make sure you start the study by clearly stating the task that you expect your user to accomplish.
 2. You shouldn't provide any verbal instructions on how to use your interface / accomplish the task you give them.
 Make sure that your interface is clear enough that users can figure it out without any instruction, or provide text instructions from within the interface itself.
-3. If users get stuck to the point where they give up, you can then provde instruction so that the study can continue, but make sure to discuss this in your README.
+3. If users get stuck to the point where they give up, you can then provide instruction so that the study can continue, but make sure to discuss this in your README.
 You won't lose any points for this... all feedback is good feedback!

 You'll need to use sometype of collaborative software that will enable you both to see the test subject's screen and listen to their voice as they describe their thoughts, or conduct the studies in person.
 After completing each study, briefly (one to two sentences for each question) address the following in your README: